llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 We prefer to be able to dynamically determine what kind of architecture, OS and vendor we are debugging, as well as how things are laid out when it comes to the thread register contexts.

-Below are the details on the new packets we have added above and beyond the standard GDB remote protocol packets.

 ## QStartNoAckMode